LeoCh01/Quol/README.md

 ## Features

+Tools can be installed using the built-in store or at the [Quol-Tools](https://github.com/LeoCh01/Quol-Tools) repository

 - **Chat:** Run AI prompts on your screen.
 - **Draw:** Draw and annotate on your screen.
 - **Key mapper:** Create key bindings to custom actions.